uvarc/rc-learning/content/notes/building-containers/index.md

 RUN apt-get install fortune cowsay lolcat
 ```

-This time it still failed due to the prompt for installation.
-To disable the prompt, add `-y`.
+This time it still failed due to the prompt for confirmation.
+To pass "yes" automatically, add `-y`.

 ```dockerfile
 FROM ubuntu:16.04